 The Sub-contractor must, within ten (10) Business Days from the end of each quarter, provide a written report to the University of Melbourne setting out:

-the progress against relevant milestones during that month (including an explanation of any failures to comply with the Timetable and proposed remedial action);
+the progress against relevant milestones during that quarter (including an explanation of any failures to comply with the Timetable and proposed remedial action);

 details of Assets acquired or created and those that remain outstanding;

-expenditure of the Milestone Payments and any other funding provided by the University of Melbourne during that month;
+expenditure of the Milestone Payments and any other funding provided by the University of Melbourne during that quarter;

-co-investment funding applied by the Sub-contractor during that month; and
+co-investment funding applied by the Sub-contractor during that quarter; and

 any other information the University of Melbourne may reasonably request for the purpose of the NeCTAR Project.

-Notwithstanding clause 14.3(a), the University of Melbourne reserves the right to request the Sub-contractor to provide the University of Melbourne with additional written reports including but not limited to ad-hoc reports, Defect reports and Service Level reports at no cost to the University of Melbourne.
+Notwithstanding clause 14.3(a), the University of Melbourne reserves the right to reasonably request the Sub-contractor to provide the University of Melbourne with additional written reports including but not limited to ad-hoc reports, Defect reports and Service Level reports at no cost to the University of Melbourne.

 The University of Melbourne may use, reproduce, publish, and adapt the information or reports provided by the Sub-contractor under clauses 14.3(a) or 14.3(b) for the NeCTAR Project purposes only.